-The 2 mile limit for extended rights, mentioned above, is measured in the same way as the statutory walking distances.
-However, the 6 mile upper limit and the 15 mile upper limit to a qualifying school preferred on grounds of religion or belief are measured along routes that are passable using a suitable motorised vehicle.
+The 2-mile limit for extended rights eligibility is measured in the same way described above as the statutory walking distances.
+However, routes that measure beyond the 6-mile upper limit and the 15-mile upper limit to a qualifying school preferred on grounds of religion or belief are measured along routes that are passable using a suitable motorised vehicle.
 In short, the upper limits are measured along driving routes.